 Not surprisingly, the WUTC’s January 2010 report recommended that there be no “changes to the state laws dealing with commercial ferry regulation as it pertains to Lake Chelan.”
 The report suggested that there might be ways under the existing regulatory framework that the WUTC could “allow some limited competition” on the lake—for example, by “conclud[ing] that a boat service offered on Lake Chelan . . . in conjunction with lodging at a particular hotel or resort, and which is not otherwise open to the public, does not require a certificate”—but it added that any such interpretation would have to be “supported by expert testimony in an adjudicative hearing” and would have to be shown not to “significantly threaten the regulated carrier’s ridership, revenue and ability to provide reliable and affordable service.”
 The report concluded that it is “unlikely” that such an interpretation “could be relied upon to authorize competing services on Lake Chelan.”

 The WUTC’s self-serving report amounted to little more than a fox’s report on how to guard a hen house.

-Realizing that the state is more concerned with protecting established interests than fostering economic freedom and opportunity, Jim and Cliff have now decided to pull anchor and navigate the federal courts to protect their right—and the right of every American—to pursue an honest calling free from protectionist interference by the government.
-They have teamed with the Institute for Justice to challenge Washington’s “public convenience and necessity” requirement under the Privileges or Immunities Clause of the Fourteenth Amendment.
+Realizing that the state is more concerned with protecting established interests than fostering economic freedom and opportunity, Jim and Cliff decided to pull anchor and navigate the federal courts to protect their right—and the right of every American—to pursue an honest calling free from protectionist interference by the government.
+They teamed with the Institute for Justice to challenge Washington’s public convenience and necessity requirement under the Privileges or Immunities Clause of the 14th Amendment.

 Restoring Economic Liberty through Judicial Engagement